 1. Create a new sequence.

 2. Insert one or more Semiconductor Multi Test steps in the sequence.
-The figure below shows a subsequence named MeasureGain that consists of one Semiconductor Action step and two Semiconductor Multi Test steps.
+The following figure shows a subsequence named MeasureGain.
+This subsequence consists of one Semiconductor Action step and two Semiconductor Multi Test steps.

 3. On the Module tab of the Step Settings pane, specify the code modules you want to use for each step.

-4. On the Tests Tab, add tests and specify the published data ID for each test.
+4. On the Tests tab, add tests and specify the published data ID for each test.
+Columns that appear greyed out are still editable after the Semiconductor Sequence Call calls the step.

 5. Add and configure any other required steps, such as Semiconductor Action steps.